Toggle: English / Spanish

 Abdominal wall defects develop as a baby grows inside the mother's womb.
 During development, the intestine and other organs (liver, bladder, stomach, and ovary or testes) develop outside the body at first and then usually return inside.
 In babies with omphalocele, the intestine and other organs remain outside the abdominal wall, with a membrane covering them.
 The exact cause for abdominal wall defects is not known.

 Infants with an omphalocele often have other birth defects.
 Defects include genetic problems (chromosomal abnormalities), congenital diaphragmatic hernia, and heart and kidney defects.

 An omphalocele can be clearly seen.
 This is because the abdominal contents stick out (protrude) through the belly button area.

 There are different sizes of omphaloceles.
 In small ones, only the intestines remain outside the body.
-In larger ones, the liver or spleen may be outside as well.
+In larger ones, the liver or other organs may be outside as well.

 Exams and Tests

 Omphaloceles are repaired with surgery, although not always immediately.
-A sac protects the abdominal contents and allows time for other more serious problems (such as heart defects) to be dealt with first, if necessary.
+A sac protects the abdominal contents and may allow time for other more serious problems (such as heart defects) to be dealt with first, if necessary.

-To fix an omphalocele, the sac is covered with a special man-made material, which is then stitched in place to form what is referred to as a “silo”.
-Slowly, as the baby grows over time, the abdominal contents are pushed into the abdomen.
+To fix an omphalocele, the sac is covered with a special man-made material, which is then stitched in place to form what is called a silo.
+As the baby grows over time, the abdominal contents are pushed into the abdomen.